 How do we critically appraise the literature?

 The following questions may be asked to appraise the validity of research:

-1. What is the research question, are the objectives of the study clearly stated and why was this research necessary?
+1. What is the research question?
+Are the objectives of the study clearly stated?
+Why was this research necessary?

 2. Is the research original or important?
 Does the study have new findings?
 Is a treatment outcome clinically relevant?